 Some great merchandise ideas include:

-Make sure your trade show booth displays your swag so that it’s visible to the crowd but draws them into the booth.
-The aim should be to have a chance to at least greet them, not to have them pick up freebies and walk on by.
+Make sure your trade show booth displays your swag so that it’s visible to the crowd, but also draws them into the booth.
+The aim should be to have a chance to at least greet your visitors, not to have them grab freebies and walk on by.

 Along with swag and branded merchandise, another trade show booth design trick is to offer a place to take a brief rest and recharge.